Webcertain blog

 One of the most common things people say when I ask them to post something on social media on behalf of a company is: “I don’t have anything to say.”
 My simple reply is: “I don’t believe you.”
 A more dramatic reply is: “How could you live and have no story to say?”

-What Dostoevsky, whose words I borrowed above, was trying to say is that humans can always tell a story.
+What Dostoevsky, whose words I borrowed above, was trying to say is that human beings can always tell a story.
 So, why do people struggle so much with storytelling on social media?
-A strong reason is how public the networks are, and how some people are so good at storytelling, others don’t want to be compared to them.
+A big reason is how public the social networks are, and how some people are so good at storytelling, others do not want to be compared to them.
 This is a struggle most companies face, but particularly those who need their people to be at the forefront of their social media activities, like educational institutions.

-The education sector has a long history of being very serious.
-The problem is today’s students are less concerned about your list of awards and more interested in the experiences you can offer outside the classroom.
+The education sector has a long history of sounding academic and serious.
+The problem is, today’s students are less concerned about your list of awards and more interested in the experiences you can offer outside the classroom.

 Meeting your main characters

 I think all your characters have a place on social media: from teachers to students to your admin teams.
 However, allowing all these people to have a voice on one social media platform can be chaotic.
-A good trick is to divide and conquer.
-Put all your characters into different categories – e.g. teachers, students, researchers – and figure out what network fits whom best.
-For universities, the most popular ones would be Twitter (people who are part of your management or leadership, as well as researchers), Instagram and Facebook (students all the way).
+A good trick to use here is to put all your characters into different categories – e.g. lecturers, students, recruiters – and figure out what network fits whom best.
+As a general rule of thumb, the most popular ones would be X (for your lecturers, researchers and leadership teams), Instagram and Facebook (for your students), and LinkedIn (for your HR, marketing and recruitment teams).

-It’s vital not to forget your international students, who might be on platforms like VK in Russia, WeChat and Weibo in China or Naver in South Korea.
+It is vital not to forget your international students, who might be on platforms like WeChat and Xiaohongshu in China, or Naver in South Korea.

 The key to discovering which platform to use for your international students is doing some good old market or persona research.

-Next, you need to put together a plan about what they’ll say and how they’ll say it.
+Next, you need to put together a plan about what they will say and how they will say it.

 3 tips to empower your main characters to tell the story for you